May 28, 2022

 On the other hand, some people only microdose at night because they feel too tired if they take their dose during the day.

 As you can see, there are varying ideas and opinions about microdosing schedules and protocols.
-As you gain some experience, you’ll be able to develop your own perspectives.
+As you gain some experience, you can develop your perspectives.

 There are several ways you can take your microdoses.